-Connections charges are based on the sub-transmission capacity after removing Generation and Street Lighting capacity (as these groups do not contribute to that cost).
+Connection Costs are based on the sub-transmission capacity after removing Generation and Street Lighting capacity (as these groups do not contribute to that cost).

-Interconnection charges, which drive the majority of our Transmission Costs, are based on the demand measured on our distribution network during the 12 half-hour peak demand periods on the Upper South Island region (known as the Regional Coincident Peak Demand - RCPD).
+Interconnection Costs, which drive the majority of our Transmission Costs, are based on the demand measured on our distribution network during the 12 half-hour peak demand periods on the Upper South Island region (known as the Regional Coincident Peak Demand - RCPD).
 These peaks are recorded each year by Transpower.
-As the peaks are known we are able to apply these costs across the load groups that drive them on our network.
+As the timings of the peaks are known (accurate to a specific 30 minute period during the year) we are able to apply the cost across the load groups that drive those peaks on our network.

 We allocate Transmission Cost by applying the proportional contribution to total subtransmission Network Capacity (kVA) less non-contributing capacity.
 It is notable that at present the Irrigation Customer Load Group does not incur any transmission Interconnection Charges.
-This is because irrigation load, despite driving significant summer-time load, does not contribute to any of the 12 peaks.
+This is because irrigation load, despite driving significant summer-time load, does not currently contribute to any of the 12 peaks that drive Transmission Interconnect Cost.

 Transpower notify us each year, in advance of setting our prices, what their charge will be for the coming year.
-We apply no margin to the Transmission charge, it is a direct pass-through of Transpower's notified charges to us.
+We apply no margin to the Transmission charge, it is a direct passthrough of Transpower's notified charges to us.
+From 2015 Transmission costs now include pass-through costs, specifically; local authority rates and regulatory levies.
+Previously these pass-through costs were included within our Distribution prices.